Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 2: Initial Prototyping of Envisioned Personal Health Assistant

 \subsubsection{Design 2: User-driven customized reminders}

 The VA prompts the user to create a profile that maps their routine and reminder preferences.
 It gathers detailed information about wake-up and bedtimes, meal times, and other periods when the user is typically home to take medication.
-The VA also inquires about preferred reminder times outside the routine and any other specific preferences for medication-related events.
+The VA also inquires about preferred reminder times outside the routine \amh{to accommodate for medications that do not have strict requirements,} and any other specific preferences for medication-related events.
 This approach gives the user control over reminder timings, allowing the VA to suggest customized reminders based on the user profile.